chaos-mesh/chaos-mesh/controllers/README.md

 Do not return both a non-zero result and a non-nil error because controller-runtime ignores the result.

 `ctrl.Result.Requeue` is deprecated in the current controller-runtime version.
-Existing controllers still contain `Requeue: true` paths, but new code should normally return the retryable error or use an explicit `RequeueAfter`, depending on the intended behavior.
-Preserve compatibility when changing an existing retry path and add tests for the timing/error semantics.
+Return an error only for an actual retryable failure, because errors are logged and counted in reconcile error metrics.
+For expected waits, prefer a watched event or an explicit `RequeueAfter`.
+Existing `Requeue: true` paths provide rate-limited requeue without reporting an error; preserve that behavior until the path is deliberately migrated, with tests for its timing and observability semantics.

 Treat `NotFound` as successful completion when deletion is the expected explanation.
 For other API and external-system failures, do not only log and return success unless a future watched event is guaranteed to retry the work.